 Q: How can we attain and keep these skills?

-A: PALS courses at Children’s Hospital teach access.
+A: Pediatric Advanced Life Support (PALS) courses at Children's Hospital teach access.

 Q: Let's move on to central nervous system (CNS) emergencies and start with altered mental status.